 Communicate your summary and visuals to everyone who was in the session.
 Ask them to add to it, delete it and correct anything.
 This way you get alignment and everyone on the same wave length.

 For example – you may have studied the process of on-boarding a new customer to your platform.
-You stapled yourself to them as they experienced your company’s customer on-boarding process and it made weak and you wonder why anyone would feel good after that.
+You stapled yourself to the customer (not physically!) as they on-boarded.
+You have areas to improve.

 After mapping the process you and the team decide to set a goal to on-board all new customers within 5 days and ensure they all join with a WOW experience (A worthy goal if ever there was one).